mohitsewak/RMachineLearinng/PracticalMachineLearning_MohitSewak.md

 <p></p>

-<p> Since the number of features are huge, so most of the comprehensive plot based visualizations will break.</p>
+<p> Since the number of features are huge, so most of the comprehensive plot based visualizations will break.
+Refer to the below error- Error: figure margins too large</p>

 <p></p>